Lolle2001/AMPT-FHMPF/README.md

 # AMPT-Processing

-This repositery contains code for running the single-threaded AMPT model (A Multi-Phase Transport model) on multiple cores.
+This repositery contains code for running the single-threaded AMPT model (A Multi-Phase Transport model) on multiple cores[^1].
 It includes:

 - Compilation of different versions
 - File handling of results